 Derelict Crab Trap Removal in the Barataria, Terrebonne, and Pontchartrain Basins

-The NOAA Marine Debris Program has partnered with the Louisiana Department of Wildlife and Fisheries to implement a derelict crab trap removal program.
-This effort includes large-scale removal, education and outreach, and volunteer events in the Barataria, Terrebonne, and Pontchartrain basins near New Orleans, Louisiana.
+The NOAA Marine Debris Program partnered with the Louisiana Department of Wildlife and Fisheries to implement a derelict crab trap removal program.
+This effort included large-scale removal, education and outreach, and volunteer events in the Barataria, Terrebonne, and Pontchartrain basins near New Orleans, Louisiana.

 Type of Project: Community-based Marine Debris Removal Grant

 The Louisiana Department of Wildlife and Fisheries (LDWF), with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, implemented a multifaceted program to address derelict crab traps in the Barataria, Terrebonne, and Pontchartrain basins near New Orleans, Louisiana.
 The LDWF had dedicated staff to locating and removing derelict crab traps year-round and partnered with the Barataria-Terrebonne National Estuary Program (BTNEP) and the Lake Pontchartrain Basin Foundation (LPBF) to hold two large-scale volunteer events called “Derelict Crab Trap Rodeos.”